wikimedia/operations-puppet/modules/package_builder/README.md

 ===============

-Aside from sid, the rest of the distributions allow for satisfying build time dependencies via the wikimedia repos.
+Aside from sid, the rest of the distributions allow for satisfying build time dependencies via the Wikimedia repos.

-To use packages from the wikimedia repos to satisfy build dependencies during building you can use WIKIMEDIA=yes.
-There is also the approach of appending -wikimedia to the DIST variable and pbuilderrc will do what you want.
+To use packages from the Wikimedia repos to satisfy build dependencies during building you can use WIKIMEDIA=yes.
+There is also the approach of appending -wikimedia to the DIST variable and pbuilder will do what you want.

 Examples: